-Likeke Falls is a neat two tiered waterfall that sits below the Pali Lookout.
+Likeke Falls is a stunning, two-tiered waterfall that sits below the Pali Lookout.
 Sometimes referred to as the Old Pali Highway Falls, this Oahu waterfall can be one of the easiest to access!
 But without a map or some directions, you might never find it…or wind up lost!

-With the water constantly collecting in the high Ko’olau mountain range, you find beautiful waterfalls scattered throughout, including this stunning two tiered waterfall.
+With the water constantly collecting in the high Ko’olau mountain range, you find beautiful waterfalls scattered throughout, including Likeke Falls.

-There are 2 ways to get to Likeke Falls.
-You could like down from the Pali Lookout for over an hour, or take a quick 10 to 15 minute hike from the Ko’olau Golf Course parking lot.
+As I mentioned above, there are two ways to get to Likeke Falls.
+You could hike down from the Pali Lookout for over an hour, or take a quick 10 to 15 minute hike up from the Ko’olau Golf Course parking lot.